garrynwong/ou-management/README.md

 ____

-log into a domain account with the permission to connect to the domain (ex. lab admin in domain admin group)
+You will neeed to log into a domain account with the permission to connect to the domain (ex. lab admin in domain admin group on AD)

 ![4](https://github.com/user-attachments/assets/3af805c2-aeef-45f2-b348-7cfd669ee256)